-A development proposal calls for the demolition of six buildings and the construction of two office complexes in Fenway's Kenmore Square.
+A development proposal calls for the demolition of six buildings and the construction of two office complexes in Fenway’s Kenmore Square.
 After acquiring the site for development from Boston University, Related Beal filed a Project Notification Form with the City in May of 2018 that outlined the proposal.
-The design of the buildings continue to evolve as the community, advocacy organizations, and the Boston Civic Design Commission weigh in.
+The design of the buildings evolved after the community, advocacy organizations, and the Boston Civic Design Commission weighed in.
 Part of the consideration for the development of the site is the iconic CITGO sign, which sits atop one of the buildings (660 Beacon Street) not targeted for demolition.
-The design team has been encouraged to create a statement corner building that does not block views to the sign.
-There are many in the community who are asking Related Beal to incorporate the existing corner building at 541 Commonwealth Avenue into the new project, preserving more of the historic fabric of the square.
+The design team was encouraged to create a statement corner building that does not block views to the sign.
+Many in the community asked Related Beal to incorporate the Westgate building at 541 Commonwealth Avenue into the new project, preserving more of the historic fabric of the square, but the development team declined to pursue that option.

 The Alliance has been engaged with this site for several years, particularly in our efforts to save the CITGO sign.
 We have had numerous discussions with Related Beal, the Citgo Corporation, the Red Sox, BCDC, community members, and others to gauge concerns and evaluate the best solution balancing preservation with development at this location.
 We have expressed concerns about loss of historic fabric, loss of character and neighborhood identity, obstruction of views to the Citgo sign, and the introduction of incongruous new construction.
-While we have asked the proponent to reconsider the retention of the corner buildings at 541 Commonwealth, we acknowledge the poor condition of the building as well as its harmonious incorporation into an adjacent new structure are difficult challenges.
-Ultimately, a new, high quality design design for the corner and its adjacencies may be the best solution.
-The Alliance continues to engage with this project as the design evolves and encourage full exploration of a variety of alternatives.
+Though we asked for the retention of the corner building at 541 Commonwealth, known as the Westgate Building, the developer was not willing to consider a rehabilitation project at this site, opting for complete demolition and new construction at this important corner of the square.

 Find project documents like the Project Notification Form and public presentations including BCDC at the BPDA website.